kenjennings/Atari-Breakout76/README04Implementation.md

 Player/Missile graphics can't be used for bricks.
 While they may be able to cover the distance across the screen the width setting necessary makes it impossible to represent the gap between bricks.

 Custom characters are not optimal either.
-As character set graphics are 4 or 8 color clocks wide, s are
+Since character set graphics are 4 or 8 color clocks wide, then drawing and erasing 7 color clock bricks in series adds difficult bit shifting and merging into multiple character.
+Due to graphics geometery character graphics provide no benefits to justify the work.

 **PADDLE**: